pypsa-meets-earth/documentation/README.md

 ### Content

-Slides and jupyter notebook examples are provided in the folder `hackathon`.
+Slides and Jupyter Notebook examples are provided in the folder `hackathon`.
 While there is a lot of theory and text, we always recommend to code & check out stuff where possible.
 Small examples also help you to "do rather than only observe".

 - Full GitHub workflow exercise for a PyPSA-Earth contribution
 - The architecture of PyPSA-Earth on GitHub
 - Development tools, requirements and installation of PyPSA-Earth
 - 3 ways of Snakemake executions and introduction to debugging
 - Code-Dev story on efficient vs. poor code and the role of discord
-- Guideline on "How to add to need regions to PyPSA-Earth"
+- Guideline on "How to add new regions to PyPSA-Earth"
 - Wrap-up - Hackathon-slides.pdf

 ### List of selected self-learning material